-Following the success of the Silk Road Summer School held last July under the direction of Drs.
-Alison Ohta and Susan Whitfield, the Society is planning a new Silk Road course to be held in July 2020.
+Following the success of the Silk Road Summer School held before lockdown under the direction of Drs.
+Alison Ohta and Susan Whitfield, the Society is planning a new Silk Road course to be held in July 2022.
 The dates have not been fixed but if you would like to register your interest and availability please contact Alison Ohta firstname.lastname@example.org

 The influence of the interactions enabled by the Afro-Eurasian trade routes known as the Silk Roads are much in discussion today, especially with China’s Belt Road Initiative.
 But what is the story of the Silk Road?
 Does such a concept make sense?
 What does it mean in terms of the history and arts of pre-modern Afro-Eurasia?